-Eswar Prasad is the Tolani Senior Professor of Trade Policy and Professor of Economics at Cornell University.
+Eswar Prasad is the Tolani Senior Professor of Trade Policy at Cornell University.
 He is also a Senior Fellow at the Brookings Institution, where he holds the New Century Chair in International Economics, and a Research Associate at the National Bureau of Economic Research.
-He was previously chief of the Financial Studies Division in the International Monetary Fund’s Research Department and, before that, was the head of the IMF’s China Division.
+He was previously chief of the Financial Studies Division in the International Monetary Fund's Research Department and, before that, was the head of the IMF's China Division.

 He has been a Research Fellow at IZA since 2002.